 All staff and students must self-screen via the screening app daily, and those who suspect they may have symptoms must stay home and should seek testing and call Toronto Public Health.
+The screening app will identify staff who have not self-assessed.
+In these cases, staff will not be allowed in school until the assessment has been completed.
 Some staff may need to self-identify a health concern or a health concern of a family member who may prefer an assignment that does not regularly bring them into contact with students.
-Please reference page 24 for the screening questionnaire.